Quick Answer

 Bird spikes and netting work best when birds need to be blocked from a specific area, such as ledges, signs, beams, rooftops, or enclosed spaces.

 The weakness is long-term coverage.
 Spikes may push birds to nearby surfaces instead of removing the problem.
 Netting can work well when installed correctly, but it needs regular inspection and maintenance.
 Gaps, sagging, storm damage, and poor installation can reduce performance.
+You can also compare bird spikes vs electromagnetic deterrents before choosing a long-term bird control strategy.

 If your facility is considering exclusion methods, compare bird netting for commercial properties with long-term behavior-based deterrents before choosing a system.